adonisjs/v5-docs/content/cookbooks/deployment/digial-ocean.md

 Deploying an AdonisJS application is no different from deploying a standard Node.js application.
 You just have to keep a few things in mind:

-- You build your Typescript source to JavaScript, before deploying the app.
+- You build your TypeScript source to JavaScript, before deploying the app.
 - You will have to start the server from the `build` folder and not the project root.
 Same is true for running migrations any other Node.js apps.

 You can build your project for production by running the following ace command.
-Learn more about the [Typescript build process](../../guides/fundamentals/typescript-build-process.md)
+Learn more about the [TypeScript build process](../../guides/fundamentals/typescript-build-process.md)

 ```sh
 node ace build --production